data-to-insight/dfe-csc-api-data-flows/docs/system_requirements.md

 [draft: 160125]

 ## Pre-requisites
-Before setting up the CSC API Dataflow, ensure the following are in place.
+Before setting up, or in preparation towards the CSC API Dataflow, Local Authorities must ensure that the following are in place.

 ### System Requirements